ubergesundheit/dialogmap/INSTALL.md

     - append your ssh-key to the `authorized_keys` file
   * `knife solo prepare user@host`
   * modify `nodes/host.json`.
 Use the `node.json.example` as base.
+  * look at the vhost template if you want to use ssl, or ask someone who knows nginx and chef..
   * `knife solo cook user@host` - this will take long and show some errors but will run through

 ## Deployment (installing the app to the server)